globalseismology/avni/docs/overview/contributing.rst

 Sooner or later, git is going to ask you what text editor you want it to use when writing commit messages, so you might as well configure that now too::

-   $ git config --global core.editor emacs    # or vim, or nano, or subl, or...
+   $ git config --global core.editor vim    # or vim, or nano, or subl, or...

 There are many other ways to customize git's behavior; see `configuring git`_ for more information.